mitangshu/Snoop-Mask/README.md

 ```
 cv2.VideoCapture('rtsp://username:password@camera_ip_address:554/user=username_password='password'_channel=channel_number_stream=0.sdp')
 ```
-You can also use your old smartphone as Ip camera by downloading [IP Webcam] (https://play.google.com/store/apps/details?id=com.pas.webcam&) in your smartphone and click on start server this will open up your camera and the http/rtsp link will be visible to you which you can copy and paste into the input field.
+You can also use your old smartphone as Ip camera by downloading [IP Webcam!] (https://play.google.com/store/apps/details?id=com.pas.webcam&) in your smartphone and click on start server this will open up your camera and the http/rtsp link will be visible to you which you can copy and paste into the input field.

 The tiny yolov3 model is trained using darknet and it uses the ReadFromDarknet() present inside dnn opencv module to read and fetch the necessary weights and cfg file.